 Finally, it's essential to continuously monitor and adjust budget allocation based on campaign performance.
 This involves regularly reviewing campaign data and KPIs to ensure that resources are being allocated effectively.

 By continuously monitoring and adjusting budget allocation, businesses can optimize their marketing efforts and maximize ROI.
-For instance, if a particular campaign is not performing as expected, it may be necessary to adjust the budget allocation to other channels or campaigns that are performing better.
+For instance, if a particular campaign is not performing as expected, it may be necessary to shift budget to other channels or campaigns that are delivering better results.
+Real‑time dashboards from tools like Google Data Studio can simplify this ongoing review process.

 Reading more: